Introduction to Hybrid Events

 This can take many forms but the most common audience interaction formats are Q&A, live polls and live chat (on the virtual event platform).
 For a hybrid event, there are many great audience interaction tools that work well across both types of audiences, so be sure to do your research and provide ways for your attendees to get involved in the content and conversation.

 Networking is a huge part of events, and can be a really useful way for your delegates to make valuable connections and for your sponsors to generate great leads.
 The challenge is to provide great networking opportunities across both the virtual and in-person elements of a hybrid event.
-Read our guide to facilitating hybrid event networking or watch this session from EventLAB 2020 which explores this topic in more detail.
+Read our guide to facilitating hybrid event networking to explore this topic in more detail.

 Sponsorship is a great way to monetise your hybrid events whilst simultaneously offering the opportunity for your delegates and sponsors to make valuable connections.
 We’re all familiar with how sponsorship works at a live event, and increasingly at virtual events, but how do we translate that into a hybrid environment?
 Read our top tips for more guidance.